Phratry: Archaic period

+Classical period

 Phratries likely reached their peak importance in Athens between the 5th and 3rd centuries BCE, when we have the most extant records of them.
 In this time, they played a prominent role in Greek religious and social life.
 The number of phratries that existed during this period is unknown.
 The names of nine phratries are known and there are thought to have been at least thirty.
-There could have been as many as 140 phratries, which, if the case, would match the number of demes.
-Given scholarly estimates which place the Athenian citizen male population at between 20,000 and 30,000 in the 4th century BCE, this could mean phratries were as large as 1,000 adult males per phratry or as small as 140 adult males per phratry.
+There could have been as many as 140 phratries, the same as the number of demes in that period.
+Scholarly estimates place the Athenian citizen male population at between 20,000 and 30,000 in the 4th century BCE, which could mean phratries were as large as 1,000 adult males per phratry or as small as 140 adult males per phratry.
 It is also likely that different phratries were of different size and that phratries split or merged as demographic changes within them required.

 With very limited exceptions, membership in a phratry was limited to adult male citizens who were descended from adult male citizen members of that phratry.
 The sole known exceptions were naturalized citizens, who were usually enrolled in a phratry upon gaining Athenian citizenship.
 Citizenship and membership were main concerns for phratries in this period and surviving texts deal extensively with questions around membership.
 This is likely because the qualifications for Athenian citizenship were based upon descent from Athenian citizen fathers (and later, also mothers) and phratries were one of only two institutions that kept track of descent (the other being demes).

 In 451 BCE, Pericles altered the qualifications for citizenship to require a citizen to have two Athenian parents rather than just Athenian citizen fathers.
 As phratries were the only institutions keeping track of the parentage of females (demes concerned themselves with males only), this law elevated concern with citizenship and membership in phratries.
 It seems that phratries altered their qualifications for membership to match the new citizenship requirements, but it is likely that the change was phratry-by-phratry rather than an explicit part of the new citizenship law.
 Phratries became even more concerned with citizenship and parentage during the Peloponnesian War, when widespread migration, military service and premature death heightened the difficulty of record keeping.
 The biggest cache of surviving documents, the decrees of a phratry called the Demotionodai centered in a town called Decelea in northern Attica, date from this period and almost exclusively discuss membership qualifications and introduction procedures.